Written by Tone

 And, what’s your parting advice for couples who are planning their wedding?

 Enjoy it!
 We found the process to be relatively easy because it wasn’t difficult to make decisions.
-If you have a conversation at the very beginning to get on the same page about everything, set out your expectations and discuss your vision for the wedding it will make the finer details as you go along far easier.
-Don’t get too caught up in it all and remember to enjoy the process.
+If you have a conversation at the very beginning to get on the same page about everything, set out your expectations.
+Discuss your vision for the wedding; it will make the finer details as you go along far easier.
+Please don’t get too caught up in it all, and remember to enjoy the process.

 It’s still early on, but we are so glad we got a videographer.
 Jess has always been a video enthusiast, and admittedly, we love ‘love’ and will often watch wedding videos online, so it only made sense for us to get one ourselves.
-I think when it comes to budget, this is often something that gets cut, but we are so glad we splurged on this and made exceptions in other parts of the budget.
+When it comes to budget, this is often something that gets cut.
+But we are so glad we splurged on this and made exceptions in other parts of the budget.

 With ten bridesmaids, we also let them all pick their own dress.
-We knew that we wanted a range of Gold dresses, so we gave them all a different shade of gold and some inspiration pictures and let them pick their own.
+We knew that we wanted a range of Gold dresses.
+So we gave them all a different gold shade and some inspiration pictures and let them pick their own.

 We were really nervous about having not bought them all together that they might not all go together.
 The night before the wedding, when we were all at the bridal house, we hung all the dresses up side by side and realized how perfect they all looked together.